Australian Sugar Industry Scholarship

 - Certified copies of proof of nationality or permanent residence visa

-- Letters of reference from at least two referees (must include academic or work experience reference)
+- Letter of reference from at least one referee (must be recent work experience reference)

 Send the completed form and attachments as instructed by the closing date.

 Only students who are successful in being offered a scholarship are notified.
 There will be no appeals process for unsuccessful applicants.

 Scholarship recipients must: